Fall 2020 Update

 Application Process & Timeline

-SIP internships will be posted in LionSHARE.
+SIP internships will be posted in LionSHARE on a rolling basis as they become available.
 Under the jobs tab using the label function, search “SIP-Startup Internship Program” to locate all program opportunities.
 You may apply to up to three (3) positions of interest.

 The following documents must be submitted through LionSHARE for each position of interest: